 Where did you go to school, and what did you take?

 B.A. from Grand Canyon University (Phoenix) with a major in Bible and a minor in business.
 I’ve lived in Phoenix ever since.
+I was honored by the university when they inducted me into their hall-of-fame in the Theology department in 2013.

 What is your family situation?
 (Married?
 Kids?)